bassixt/Branch_prediction_whats_left/README.md

 - 10 Weakly taken
 - 11 Strongly taken

 When a branch is evaluated, the state in the FSM is updated.
-Not taken branches will decrease the counter till zero (Strongly not taken) and the taken ones will increment the counter towards 3 (Strongly taken).
+Not taken branches will decrease the counter towards zero (Strongly not taken) and the taken ones will increment the counter towards 3 (Strongly taken).

 The FSM is represented in the following figure: